 Trilby Image by Marie Vonow

-Hats can be practical A straw hat with a wide brim keeps the sun off your head and face.
+A straw hat with a wide brim keeps the sun off your head and face.
 It is a must if you are at the beach or working in the garden on a warm day.

 I read a third of skin cancers are found on the face, neck and ears so wearing a wide brimmed hat is sensible.
 A minimum of 7.5cm (3 inches) brim is recommended to protect from the sun.
 When the sun is rising or setting it can sneak under a brim so a wider brim is recommended for these times for better protection.
 If the weather is windy a chin strap will help keep the hat on your head.